cal-weng/terminus/docs/manual/olares/settings/gpu-resource.md

   4. Repeat for other applications and click **Confirm**.
      ![VRAM slicing](/images/manual/olares/gpu-memory-slicing.png#bordered)

-:::tip Unbinding GPU allocation
+:::tip Unbinding
-After binding GPUs to an application, you can release GPU resources by performing an unbind operation under the corresponding GPU mode.
+- After binding an GPU or its VRAM to an application, you can manually unbind it under the corresponding GPU mode to release GPU resources.

+- When you switch a GPU’s allocation mode, all applications allocated under that mode are unbound, and the application containers will restart.
 :::